 A leadership philosophy is like a compass or code - underpinned by a set of beliefs.

-Leadership styles are essentially descriptive.
+Leadership styles are essentially descriptive .
 They are observed classifications of leadership behaviours.
 They aim to describe the real-life forms of leadership we see around us.
-And unlike leadership philosophies, they offer no guidance on the kind of leadership that leaders should offer - they merely reflect what is out there.
+And unlike philosophies, they offer no guidance on the kind of leadership that should be offered - they merely reflect what is out there.

 A leadership style is a narrow and specific behaviour compared to the other two categories.
-Leadership styles tend to be determined or strongly influenced by the leader's personality and the aim of the leadership.
-A leadership style is also strongly influenced by the purpose for which leadership is needed or has been established.
+Leadership styles tend to be determined or strongly influenced by the leader's personality and their aims.
+A style is also strongly influenced by the purpose for which leadership is needed or has been established.
 A style may be suggested or dictated by a model, and to a lesser degree also by a philosophy.

 A leadership style is like a behaviour (good or not so good) and can be like a tool in the leadership models toolbox.

-If you want to become a leader or improve yourself as a leader, using these three categories should help you understand better the different ideas and teachings about leadership.
+If you want to become a leader or improve yourself as such, using these three categories should help you understand better the different ideas and teachings.

 Leadership ideas can be:

-This three-way split is also a useful way to appreciate leadership theory from an academic angle, since it provides an order and classification for the many theories existing on the leadership subject.
+This three-way split is also a useful way to appreciate leadership theory from an academic angle , since it provides an order and classification for the many theories existing on the subject.